faizansaiyed123/computer-networks/docs/02_Network Protocols & Communications.md

-# 02 — Network Protocols & Communications
+# 02 — Network Protocols

 ## What is Data Communication?
 Data communication is the exchange of data between two nodes using a transmission medium (e.g., cable, wireless).